 Via a small mountain path, you follow your way and you might see the shepherd with his goats.
 You’ll have views of the fertile Guadalhorce valley and you can see Málaga and the sea.
 You continue along with citrus orchards and at a Venta midway, which is a small local restaurant, you can have a break.
 The walk is around 10 kilometres long.

 7. Boardwalk at sea – La Cala de Mijas

 For the ones not used to walking in the mountains, walking in Andalusia can be tough for the calves, especially the first days.
 That is why this walk can be a welcome change after all the climbing and descending.
 The province of Málaga is developing a beach walk from Nerja to Estepona.

 In La Cala de Mijas a large part of this trail is ready.
 The trail follows the boulevard, a boardwalk and a tiny bit of beach.
 The walk is linear so it is up to you how far you go.
 On the way, you will find many restaurants and terraces on the beach.
 We like to walk to the sand dunes of Cabo de Pino.

 8. Puerto Saucillo to Peñón de Enamorados – Yunquera

 The National Park Sierra de las Nieves is versatile.
-This walking trail is totally different then the walking trail described at point 4.
-It is a linear route with a small hoop on the way back to watch peculiar Candelario shape trees.
+This walking trail is different from the walking trail described at point 4.
+It is a linear route with a small hoop on the way back to watch peculiar Candelario-shaped trees.
 From Peñón de Enamorados you can climb a bit further to reach the top of Torcilla.

 You will have spectacular views during the walk and on clear days you can see as far as Málaga en de Guadalhorce valley.